This is the third in a series of 5 or 6 articles on the Fox family of Rosemont and Kingwood.

 In the late 1720s, George Fox was called on to make inventories for local estates: 1727, for Richard Caine dec’d of Amwell; 1728, for John Cumfort dec’d of Amwell; 1729, for Alexander Day dec’d.
 He made this last one with Charles Wolverton, the son of Charles Wolverton and Mary Chadwick.
 In 1732 he witnessed the will of Samuel Allen along with John Carr, Samuel Green and Charles Wolverton.
 In 1742, he and Henry Kitchen made the inventory of Stephen Pitcock.
 I believe, and have no proof of it, that it was the younger George Fox, the one born in 1700, who was making these inventories.

 Exactly where George and Mary (Wolverton) Fox lived I cannot say for sure.
 I believe that his father probably lived on the property northeast of Rosemont, it being the property purchased from Charles Wolverton in 1719, and that the son lived there too for perhaps 10 years before moving to Kingwood.
 It is notable that all of the people whose wills he witnessed or whose estates he inventoried lived in Amwell.
-[Note: For a description of how Amwell Township was divided into three townships in 1838, please visit the Delaware Post.]
+[Note: For a description of how Amwell Township was divided into three townships in 1838, please click on the topic “1838” in the right-hand column, or visit the Index of Articles page.]

 George and Mary Fox had 8 children in all: